AcceptEmail/Examples/docs/creating-a-record/bills.md

 }
 ```

-<a id="bulk-sending"></a>
-### Bulk sending of Bills through email, text or both
+### Sending of Bills through email, text or both
 When sending bills through email, it can be useful to add some additional information to your calls, so that this data can be used in the email- or text templates.
 For instance, it's very common to provide a recipient salutation and address lines.

 When creating the transactions, it is possible to plan all future communications based on certain conditions.
 So you can choose to send the transaction through email right away, again through text a week later if it hasn't been paid yet, and finally a few days before expiry.

-An example that might be posted to /v2/Bill/async would be:
+An example that might be posted to /v2/Bill/ would be:
 ```
 {
   "PaymentReference": "123456",